confluentinc/ksql/docs/developer-guide/ksqldb-clients/contributing.md

 The client must expose these metadata fields as part of its API.
 In particular, the query ID is used for [terminating push queries](#terminating-push-queries).

-The client representation of result rows must support all of the different data types supported by ksqlDB:
+The client representation of result rows must support all of the different [data types](../../concepts/schemas.md#sql-data-types) supported by ksqlDB.
+The following table contains examples of how different types are represented in the metadata header returned from the `/query-stream` server endpoint:

 | Data type | Example column type string in metadata |
 |-----------|----------------------------------------|